-Using natural language processing to predict which kidneys will be utilized may improve organ acceptance rates.
+Using natural language processing (NLP) to predict which kidneys will be utilized may improve organ acceptance rates.

 Researchers at United Network for Organ Sharing have used natural language processing (NLP) to predict which deceased donor kidneys will experience placement difficulties and to forecast which will be accepted by transplant hospitals.
 The innovative predictive methodology has the potential to enhance existing models, paving the way for improved organ utilization rates at organ transplant hospitals across the country.

 “Often the only way to improve model performance is by incorporating new data sources or finding new insights within the data.”

 Andrew Placona, UNOS data science manager

 “Our analysis demonstrates that free text donor narratives could be a potent, untapped data source that could augment our current prediction of kidney utilization,” said UNOS data science manager Andrew Placona.
 Placona is corresponding author in a new proof-of-concept article published in the American Journal of Transplantation that explores the possibility of using NLP to mine the free text fields of deceased donor registration forms for information that might predict kidney utilization rates.
 Existing predictive algorithms have only leveraged structured data, such as yes or no questions, which may not provide sufficient detail to enable fully informed organ offer acceptance.

 Opportunities for improvement with NLP

 Approximately 13 end-stage renal disease patients die each day awaiting a kidney transplant in the U.S., according to data from the Organ Procurement and Transplantation Network, while 20 percent of kidneys recovered from deceased donors are not transplanted.
 “The potential to improve existing kidney utilization prediction models is limited if further attempts are based solely on the same traditional OPTN data sources,” Placona said.
 “Often the only way to improve model performance is by incorporating new data sources or finding new insights within the data.”